LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Deployment Study

 \section{Deployment Study}

-To evaluate the effectiveness of \sysname{} in engaging information workers in ESL learning, we conducted a three-week field deployment study with 28 ESL workers.
-We aimed to examine how ESL workers engage with \sysname{} compared to their past learning experiences, and how it affects their English proficiency and self-efficacy.
+We conducted a three-week field deployment study with 28 EFL workers.
+To address our research questions, we aimed to examine how EFL workers engage with \sysname{} and how it affects their English proficiency and self-efficacy.
 In addition, we conducted an expert evaluation to assess the quality of questions generated by \sysname{}.
-The study was conducted in South Korea with Korean native speakers and approved by the Institutional Review Board at the author's university.
+The study was conducted in South Korea with Korean native speakers and approved by the Institutional Review Board.